AI Trail Analysis

 Weather⌄

-North Georgia mountain weather can be unpredictable.
-Even on a clear day, conditions can change rapidly.
-Summers are typically hot and humid, while winters can bring freezing temperatures, especially at higher elevations.
-Layers are key for adapting to varying temperatures.
+North Georgia weather can be unpredictable; even on a sunny day, temperatures can drop quickly, and pop-up showers are common.
+Summers are typically hot and humid, while winters can bring freezing temperatures and ice, making some sections hazardous.

 What to bring⌄